vault27/Foundation/ssl.md

  -  3DES - not good
  - RC4 - not good - stream
  - RC2 - not good
+ - AEAD

 Ciphers can be divided into two groups: stream and block ciphers
 - Stream Ciphers - ou feed one byte of plaintext to the encryption algorithm, and out comes one byte of ciphertext.
 The reverse happens at the other end
 - Block Ciphers - encrypt entire blocks of data at a time; modern block ciphers tend to use a block size of 128 bits (16 bytes).
 Limitations:
         - They are deterministic; they always produce the same output for the same input.
 On their own, block ciphers are not very useful because of several limitations
         - You can only use them to encrypt data lengths equal to the size of the encryption block.
 To use a block cipher in practice, you need a scheme to handle data of arbitrary length
 In practice, block ciphers are used via encryption schemes called block cipher modes, which smooth over the limitations and sometimes add authentication to the mix.

+**AEAD**

 **Padding**
 - Is used to handle encryption of data lengths smaller than the encryption block size